Tobs40/rust-voltorb-flip-solver/README.md

       <li>"Maximize chance to get at least x coins", if you just need a few more coins for your favorite prize"</li>
     </ul>
   <li> Preferring the safer square when multiple ones have the same win chance</li>
-  <li>Uploading videos about the algorithm on my YouTube channel "TriceraTobs" https://www.youtube.com/channel/UCuFm7Z4abH4q_El93bdpDQg</li>
+  <li>Uploading videos about the algorithm on my YouTube channel "TriceraTobs":<br>https://www.youtube.com/channel/UCuFm7Z4abH4q_El93bdpDQg</li>
 </ul>

 Download: https://github.com/Tobs40/rust-voltorb-flip-solver/releases